mchlshr-laminar/Logic/readme.txt

 end
 Closes the most recently opened subproof which has not already been closed.

+inf <rule name>:<filename>
+Creates a new inference rule that can be used elsewhere in the proof.
+The named file must contain a lemma proof where the goal statement is the consequent form of the new rule and each of the premises of the lemma proof is one of the antecedent forms of the rule.
+Subsequent lines in the top-level proof can use this rule as justification.
+The lemma proof must be justified for the rule to be added.

+equ <rule name>:<filename 1>:<filename 2>
+Creates a new equivalence rule that can be used elsewhere in the proof.
+File 1 must contain a lemma proof with a single premise of the first equivalent form and a goal of the second equivalent form.
+File 2 is the reverse.
+Both proofs must be justified for the rule to be added.

 ===========Example Input File===========
 pre a|b
 pre !b